huridocs/uwazi-documentation/admin-docs/how-to-add-attachments-to-entities.md

-# How to Add Attachments to Entities
+# How to add attachments to entities

 ## Add attachment(s) to your entity